I am a former sports editor who's been a baseball fan for over 30 years. I'm predominantly a Cleveland fan, but enjoy

 Who Are the Greatest Arizona Diamondbacks of All-Time?

-Though the Arizona Diamondbacks have only been in existence for 23 seasons, they're already known as one of the better franchises in Major League Baseball.
+Though the Arizona Diamondbacks have only been in existence since 1998, they're already known as one of the better franchises in Major League Baseball.
 By winning a World Series in 2001, they became the fastest expansion team to ever do so, needing just four seasons to build a championship roster.
-Arizona has made five more postseason appearances since then, but hasn't yet been back to the World Series.
-Despite such a high frequency of postseason appearances, the Diamondbacks have an overall losing record (1,788-1,836), but come into 2021 with three winning seasons in four years.
+Arizona has made five more postseason appearances since then, but they haven't been back to the World Series.
+Despite such a high frequency of postseason appearances, the Diamondbacks have an overall losing record (1,840-1,946) as of 2021.

 Nevertheless, plenty of star players have passed through the desert, including two Hall of Famers.
 There have also been 25 different players to represent Arizona in the All-Star game, led by six appearances by Paul Goldschmidt.